stanwood/handbook/README.md

 We get paid by the hour.
 Our clients honour us with a tremendous amount of trust - in return we give them total transparency.

+Update 2019: We are reworking this part.
+We want to get rid of time tracking as much as possible to reduce our stress level.

 They expect splits by ticket or overhead tasks.

 ### Working hours

-Entirely up to you, but make it transparent to the project team, and the team leads.
+When you work is up to you, but make it transparent to the project team, and the team leads.
+But you must make sure to be able to react during CET hours.

+Make sure to answer all messages in slack at least within 1h during 10:00 and 18:00 CET.
+This is only required if you have not marked the day or period in the Holiday calendar.
+See the chapter on Slack for details.

 ### Public holidays and vacations

-Please use the GCal Holiday calendar.
+Use the GCal Holiday calendar to put in your vacations.
 A 4-week head start would be good, so the leads can plan the projects.

 Check with the PM that we have no releases or major events planned during that time.

-Make sure to answer all messages in slack at least within 1h during 10:00 and 18:00 CET.
-This is only required if you have not marked the day or period in the Holiday calendar.
+Also make sure, that the developer from your platform / other PM is not on vacation as well.

 Post in #status, should you be away from the keyboard for more than 1 h during 10:00 and 18:00 CET